-- a merger (except in certain limited circumstances); (a) - a consolidation; (b) - (c) any sale, transfer, lease, exchange or other disposition of more than 50 per cent in value of the assets or business of directors to transfer assets for the protection thereof; - a redemption of 10 per cent, or fewer of the issued shares of the company required by the holders of 90 per cent, or more of the shares of the company pursuant to the terms of the BVI Companies Act; and - (e) an arrangement, if permitted by the court.
+- a merger (except in certain limited circumstances); (a) - a consolidation; - any sale, transfer, lease, exchange or other disposition of more (c) than 50 per cent in value of the assets or business of the pursuant to the power of the directors to transfer assets for the the successor company acquire his, her or its shares for cash. protection thereof; - a redemption of 10 per cent, or fewer of the issued shares of the company required by the holders of 90 per cent, or more of the shares of the company pursuant to the terms of the BVI Companies Act; and - an arrangement, if permitted by the court.